Sustainable Systems, MSPD.

 One does no longer need to worry about burdening oneself with student loans in order to receive a great education in Sustainability.

-The Rak Tamachat Permaculture Foundation has been endowed by the Wickboldt Family to be able to assure the future of Sustainable Education through the Award of Scholarships and Grants.
+The Rak Tamachat Permaculture Foundation has been endowed by the Wickboldt Family to be able to assure the future of Sustainable Education through the award of grants.

-- Disability Scholarships: These scholarships are based on the need of certain individuals with limiting conditions.
+- Disability Grants: These grants are based on the needs of certain individuals with limiting conditions.
 This type of aid is a key part of the Sustainable Agriculture Institutes Educational Vision and Mission.
 Valid proof of Disability required for acceptance.